bitsondatadev/bitsondatadev/README.md

   <img align="center" src="nerd.gif"/>
 </p>

+<strong style='font-size:2rem;'>About Me </strong>

 My primary interests are in the underlying algorithms of ⚙️🗄️ database systems, 💽🔎 data analytics, and 📈📊 data visualization.
 I've spent four years as a Data Engineer at a cybersecurity company working on pipeline maintenance and query optimization.
 While in this role, I was responsible for maintaining data pipelines and migrations to include replacing some legacy data warehousing systems to use open-source [Trino](trino.io).

+- 🔭 I make community streamcasts 📺/ podcasts 🎙️ for Trino users.
+Check it out https://trino.io/broadcast/.
+Next goal is to make a Trino course!

+- 🌱 I’m currently improving my ✍️ writing and getting even more involved with the community and learning more about how Trino works and how users use it!

 <details><summary><strong style='font-size:2rem;'>📜 History</strong></summary>
 <p align="center">